Playground 2021 was an exhibition for children taking place at Site Gallery from 1-11 July.

 Discover our recommendations for other local activities and online resources.

 We would love to hear from you.
-If you attended the show – please send your feedback to
+Please send your feedback to: